lvgl/lvgl/docs/overview/style.rst

    LV_STYLE_CONST_INIT(style1, style1_props);

-Later ``const`` style can be used like any other style but (obviously) new properties can not be added.
+Later ``const`` style can be used like any other style but (obviously) new properties cannot be added.

 .. _styles_add_remove: